OSC/ood-documentation/develop/_sources/customizations.rst.txt

 Message of the Day (MOTD)
 -------------------------

-You can configure the Dashboard to display the /etc/motd file on the front page - the same file that is displayed when ssh-ing to a login node.
+You can configure the Dashboard to display the ``/etc/motd`` file on the front page - the same file that is displayed when logging into to a login node.

 To display a MOTD file on the Dashboard ensure that the environment variables ``$MOTD_PATH`` and ``$MOTD_FORMAT`` are set, where